|

 Multiple Country Passes: create your own pass

-Europass gives you unlimited train travel in five of the most
+Europass gives you unlimited train travel in five of the

-frequently visited countries of Europe: France, Germany, Italy,
+most frequently visited countries of Europe: France,

-Spain, and Switzerland.
-You can add other countries if you like.
+Germany, Italy, Spain, and Switzerland.
+You can add other

 Special rates are available to: